 SmartMedic: Tablet and Nurse Station Application

-Existing Security Features: .Uthe id, The data at rest is encrypted using a strong encryption mechanism implemented within the SmartMedic solution, which safeguards the sensitive medical data from prying eyes.
-The ability of the device to ensure unauthorized access does not compromise the integrity and confidentiality of sensitive information stored on the device.
+Existing Security Features: SmartMedic platform has weight & position considered as data.
+Patient details are anonymized and mapped to patient id.
+Using the patient id, personal details can’t be retrieved.
+The data at rest is encrypted using a strong encryption mechanism implemented within the SmartMedic solution, which safeguards the data from unauthorized access.

-Recommendation for customer (HDO): The customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s component i.e. the tablet and SmartMedic cloud application.
+Recommendation for customer (HDO): The customer only needs to provide the secure encrypted channel for the communication between the SmartMedic solution’s component i.e., the tablet and Stryker cloud.
 It is advised that the related credentials should not be shared with anyone.

 26 System and Application Hardening

-SmartMedic Solution Component: Device, Tablet & Nurse Station Application
+SmartMedic Solution Components: Device, Tablet & Nurse Station Application

-Existing Security Features: Stryker had performed the system and application security testing and security code review of SmartMedic Device.
-SmartMedic Device is hardened by eliminating any vulnerability or flaw, which can lead to security issues.
-System hardening is a collection of tools, techniques, and best practices to reduce vulnerability in the application, systems, and other areas.
-SmartMedic solution uses the strong secure communications protocol for communicating among the components.
-The secure ability of the SmartMedic solution ensures the confidentiality of transmitted information.
-It transmits sensitive data only via a point-to-point dedicated channel between SmartMedic Device and Tablet.
+Existing Security Features: Stryker had performed the system and application security testing along with secure code review of SmartMedic platform components.
+The testing report has been evaluated to identify the exploited vulnerabilities & provided the secure interfaces.
+The SmartMedic device (tablet) has been hardened to operate in Kiosk mode and preconfigured with anti-malware to identify run time vulnerabilities.
+It transmits encrypted data only via a point-to-point dedicated secure channel between SmartMedic Device and Tablet.
+The secure design of the SmartMedic solution ensures the confidentiality of transmitted information.

-Recommendation for customer (HDO): The customer is not allowed to access SmartMedic device.
-The customer is aware and trains the user that all network connections are considered in determining appropriate security controls.
+Recommendation for customer (HDO): Customer (HDOs) responsibility to be aware and train the appropriate user.
 The customer will provide the secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e. the tablet and Stryker cloud, ensure the firewall is properly configured and that all rules are regularly audited; secure remote access points and users; block any unused or unneeded open network ports; disable and remove unnecessary protocols and services; implement access lists; encrypt network traffic.

-Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.
-It is advised that personal credentials should not be shared with anyone.
+Stryker’s customer can access the Nurse Station web application using the unique id provided by Stryker.
+It is advised that authentication credentials should not be shared with anyone who is not HDO related.

 27 Physical Locks